Activities & Environmental ProgramsRequest Info

 Campers select afternoon activities prior to arriving at camp using their CampInTouch account.
-Campers should list their activities in order on their Activity Preference form.
+Campers should list their activities in order of priority on their Activity Preference form.
 Depending on the session and/or our staff skills, these activities may vary slightly from session to session.
-All activities are open to all campers except for Trail Running (only available during session 2, 3, 4), Advanced Theatre, GRP Wheels (see session/age restrictions below).
+All activities are open to all campers except for Trail Running (only available during session 2, 3, 4), Advanced Theatre, and GRP Wheels (see session/age restrictions below).

-The Advanced Theater program allows campers to expand their creativity and dig deeper into the world of the theater during Sessions 2, 3, and 4.
+The Theater Intensive program allows campers to expand their dramatic repertoire and dig deeper into the world of the theater during Sessions 2, 3, and 4.
 Participants explore playwriting, stage management and production, costume design as well as acting in delightful student created productions.
-Campers who choose Advanced Theater as one of their preferences will have two activity blocks of theater every day and will be committed to one theater GLP day.
-Each day, Theater campers will have one available afternoon block for other activity preferences.
+Campers who choose Advanced Theater as one of their preferences will have two activity blocks of theater every day and will be committed to one theater Group Learning Project per session.
+Theater campers will have one available afternoon block for other activity preferences.

-Continuing the GRP mentor hike tradition, program participants enjoy mentor “bikes” in the morning, during which the bike mentor capitalizes on teachable moments such as trailside repair and trail ethics, as well as navigation, plant ID and the natural history of the Green River Valley.
+Playing off of the GRP Mentor Hike tradition, program participants enjoy mentor “bikes” every other morning, during which the Mountain Bike Mentor capitalizes on teachable moments such as trailside repair and trail ethics, as well as navigation, plant ID and the natural history of the Green River Valley.
 With our location bordering Dupont State Forest, our campers have access to one of the premier trail systems in the Southeast.

 Campers who indicate GRP Wheels as one of their activity preferences are scheduled for morning Mentor Bikes on at least half of their Mentor Hike days (weather permitting).
-Campers must be rising 5th through 9th graders and must have some biking experience.
-An additional packing list will be sent to these campers.
+Interested individuals must be rising 5th through 9th graders and must have some biking experience.
+An additional packing list will be sent out prior to arrival.
 All campers should plan to use camp bicycles for insurance purposes.

 GRP Wheels will be available during sessions 2, 3, and 4.
-GRP Wheels campers have three afternoon activity blocks to explore other interests.
-GRP Wheels campers may opt to take the Mountain Biking afternoon activity but are not required to do so.
+GRP Wheels campers have three daily afternoon activity blocks to explore other interests.
+Participants may also opt to take the Mountain Biking afternoon activity but are not required to do so.